espirin/openwhisk-shm/README.md

 📄 Please refer to [OpenWhisk Documentation](https://github.com/apache/openwhisk) for instructions on how to install and run the project.

-👨‍🎓 2022 TUM Data Systems Seminar
+👨‍🎓 2022 TUM - Modern Data Center Systems Seminar